-Goal understands that Wallace's representatives held talks with with the Blues on Tuesday as they attempt to seek a resolution that would allow the youngster to make the switch to Serie A.
+Wallace's representatives held talks with with the Blues on Tuesday as they attempt to seek a resolution that would allow the youngster to make the switch to Serie A.

 Mourinho, however, has stressed that there will be no option to buy Wallace at the end of the season, despite the Italian club being keen to obtain a clause in the loan deal which would allow them to make the move permanent.

 Inter boss Walter Mazzarri has been a long-term admirer of of the right-back and considered a move for the Brazilian during his reign as coach at Napoli.

 Wallace, who has also been targeted by Roma, was signed by Chelsea from Fluminense in December 2012 but has remained in Brazil until he linked up with Mourinho's side for their pre-season campaign earlier this month.